MrPotato-00/RAG/README.md

 ## Overview

 This project implements a complete RAG pipeline that processes PDF documents, retrieves relevant information, and generates accurate answers using a large language model.
 It includes out-of-domain detection, reranking for improved relevance, and comprehensive evaluation using established metrics.
+Note: Go through the DECISION.md file to understand the various decisions and failures faced while undertaking this project.
+This is not a production grade project but helped me understand that building a RAG workflow is not only about retrieval and generation.
+A whole lot of engineering decision goes behind to be able to generate grounded answers to a query.
+Hope you enjoy the read.

 ## Features

 - **Document Processing**: Automatic PDF ingestion with intelligent chunking and metadata extraction
 - **Vector Search**: Efficient similarity search using Chroma vectorstore and sentence embeddings
 - **Reranking**: Cross-encoder-based reranking for improved retrieval quality
+- **BM25**: Applied lexical search along with semantic search to get more relevant context retrieval
 - **Out-of-Domain Detection**: Automatic detection of queries outside the document scope
 - **Citation Support**: Numbered citations in generated answers for traceability
 - **Evaluation Framework**: Comprehensive evaluation using DeepEval metrics (Faithfulness, Answer Relevancy, Contextual Relevancy)